 Logging Expected Output

-or creating runs through the Playground UI, simply include your expected answers in a column called target
+or creating runs through the Playground UI, simply include your expected answers in a column called output

 in your evaluation set.